 The fire pits and seating along the Four Seasons lobby lounge and Handle Bar make for a good family après base camp.
 And the food is first-rate!

-If you’d like to take a break from skiing without coming to the base of the mountain, the new Piste Mountain Bistro is a great choice for lunch, après ski or dinner.
+If you’d like to take a break from skiing without coming to the base of the mountain, Piste Mountain Bistro is a great choice for lunch, après ski or dinner.
 Located in Rendezvous Lodge at the summit of Bridger Gondola, diners can enjoy breathtaking views while eating local, high-quality ingredients and delicious cuisine.
 Lunch is served daily.

 A great après ski location in town, the Snake River Brewery and Restaurant, is a family-friendly restaurant that has pub favorites such as a pulled pork sandwich, pizza and burgers.
 Award-winning beer brewed in-house is also available.
 The pub is a popular “Sunday Funday” destination with people coming in for a John Daly or Bloody Mary that are only served on Sundays.

 Mingle With Locals and Tourist Alike